 Many people incorrectly assume that you cannot file for bankruptcy if you make a lot of money.
 The primary question will be which kind of bankruptcy you are allowed to file.
 Also, the court will explore whether your request for bankruptcy protection is in good faith.

-You might want to talk to a Georgia bankruptcy attorney if you are asking the question, Can I file a bankruptcy with a high income?
+You might want to talk to a Georgia bankruptcy attorney if you are asking the question, Can I file bankruptcy with a high income?
 Here are a few things you will want to know in this situation:

-Filing for Bankruptcy in Good Faith
+Filing For Bankruptcy In Good Faith

 If you qualify for a Chapter 7 bankruptcy, you ask the court to discharge your unsecured debts.
 Unsecured debts are those that do not have a physical asset that could be repossessed (like a car) or foreclosed upon (like a house) if the borrower defaults on the loan payments.
 Chapter 7 bankruptcies cancel unsecured debts like credit cards, medical bills, and other personal loans.

 Because you do not have to pay these debts if discharged by the court, the judge will want to know if you are using some of your high income to pay for luxury items or things that are not necessities.
 If you ask the court to wipe out valid but unsecured debts in that situation, the judge will consider it unfair to those creditors and not in good faith.

 The Means Test

 You will have to pass the “means test” if you want to file for Chapter 7 and get a discharge of your unsecured debts.
 If you cannot pass the means test, you will need to file for a Chapter 13 bankruptcy.
 Under a Chapter 13, you will have to pay your creditors, but you get to spread the payment schedule out over several years.